 Understanding these factors is extremely important for your organization to remain competitive and adapt to any challenges that the future may hold.

 Therefore through PEST analysis, you are analyzing these 4 factors that are critical for your business.
-Not only that, PEST analysis helps in making strategic business decisions, planning marketing activities, product development, and research but is often used together with SWOT analysis, which stands for Strength, Weakness, Opportunities, and Threats.
+Not only that, PEST analysis helps in making strategic business decisions, planning marketing activities, product development, and research but is often used together with SWOT analysis, which stands for Strengths, Weaknesses, Opportunities, and Threats.